 - Q: Are you still open?

-- Q: How can I return my books?
+- Q: How can I return my books and other materials?

 - Q: Will I be charged overdue fines?

 - A: Yes.
 Fines did not accrue only between March 16 and June 30 of 2020 while the library was closed.

 - Q: My library card is set to expire soon.
 What should I do?

 - A: If you have an expired card, please contact us here and we will extend it a few months.

 - Q: How can I apply for a library card?

 - A: Residents of New Providence may apply for a library card online.

 - Q: I'm being asking for my PIN when using digital resources.
 Do I have one?